 The show's characters are so cool and funny, Darkwing (or Drake Mallard) is such a cool hero.
 He does a great job fighting crime, but he's also pretty comedic when while he's fighting.
 That makes him a very cool kind of hero.
 Launchpad, who funny enough was also in Duck Tales, is the funniest character in the show.
 He's just the perfect goofy sidekick.
 And Gosalyn is a sweet, if a bit hyper, character, who helps fight the bad guys, even making her own secret identity at some point.
 Speaking of the bad guys.
 Most of the main criminals are cool and funny also.
 Especially Nega-Duck, who is pretty bad for a Disney TV bad guy.
 He is extremely crafty and also pretty dangerous.
 He's one of the best things about Darkwing Duck.
 Mega Volt and Quackerjack are also pretty good villains.

 This show also had something that most Disney shows of the late 2000s lack, genuine emotion.
+It knew how to balance out the humor with some genuinely heartfelt scenes, like with Darkwing and Gosalyn.
 Seriously, Disney Channel used to be amazing, with shows like this, Kim Possible, Even Stevens and That's So Raven.
 Now its just being used as a marketing channel for shitty sitcoms, that star shallow characters and horrible singers.
 Yeah I'm talking about you Hannah Montana and Shake It Up.
 Anyway, Darkwing Duck is one of the greatest cartoons ever.
 It's a show that is entertaining for any age, and it should definately be watched.
 If you've never seen it, I highly recommend it.

 If there is one superhero which we can associate to Disney, that's Darkwing Duck.
 This cartoon series is one of the best cartoon series of the 90's, all because it combines a great and tender story, with lots of humour, not to mention a great voice cast.
 The show tells us the story of Drake Mallard, who happens to be the protector and guardian of the city of St. Canard.
 Along with his sidekick (who makes his second appearence in a cartoon series), Launchpad McQuack, his daughter Gosalyn and her best friend Honker Muddlefoot, and his girlfriend Morgana McCawber, he protects the city of St. Canard from every single bad guy there is.
 The villains are all inspired by villains from the stories of Spider-Man, but mostly from Batman, who Darkwing is inspired in.
 It only had 3 season (3 long seasons), but every episode is worthy of having the Disney name imprinted in it.
 10 out of 10!